An error has occurred while submitting. Please try again later...

 Licensees of the 3M APR DRG methodology have access to the following documents on the 3M Customer Support website:

 The unit of analysis is an inpatient stay at an acute care hospital.
-All the data required to assign an APR DRG can be obtained from a standard inpatient hospital discharge record, such as the UB-04 form or the X12N 837I electronic transaction.
-Data fields that are particularly important for APR DRG assignment include all diagnosis codes, present on admission indicators, ICD-10-PCS procedure codes, and procedure code dates.
+All the data required to assign a 3M APR DRG can be obtained from a standard inpatient hospital discharge record, such as the UB-04 form or the X12N 837I electronic transaction.
+Data fields that are particularly important for 3M APR DRG assignment include all diagnosis codes, present on admission indicators, ICD-10-PCS procedure codes and procedure code date.

 3M APR DRGs were first released in 1991.
-The 3M APR DRG logic uses claims data to assign patients to one of 326 base 3M APR DRGs that are determined either by the principal diagnosis, or, for surgical patients, the most important surgical procedure performed in an operating room.
-Each base 3M APR DRG is then divided into four severity of illness (SOI) levels, determined primarily by secondary diagnoses that reflect both comorbid conditions and the severity of the underlying illness, creating the final set of 1,306 3M APR DRGs.
+The 3M APR DRG logic uses claims data to assign patients to one of 332 base 3M APR DRGs that are determined either by the principal diagnosis or, for surgical patients, the most important surgical procedure.
+Each base 3M APR DRG is then divided into four severity of illness (SOI) levels, determined primarily by secondary diagnoses that reflect both comorbid conditions and the severity of the underlying illness, creating the final set of 1,330 3M APR DRGs.
 The 3M APR DRG logic computes both an admission severity of illness and a discharge severity.
 The present-on-admission (POA) indicator for each secondary diagnosis is a required data field for computing the severity of illness at the time of admission.

 For example, 3M APR DRG 139-1 is Other Pneumonia, severity of illness 1 (minor) while 3M APR DRG 139-4 is Other Pneumonia, severity of illness 4 (extreme).
 Each base DRG also has four risk-of-mortality levels.
 Although severity of illness is often correlated with risk of mortality, the two concepts are different and it is possible for a patient to have a high severity of illness but a low risk of mortality.
 Acute cholecystitis is an example.